Activity

 Convection is the movement of a group of higher-energy molecules through a liquid, or a gas.
 Convection is how heat moves around the air in the classroom.

-For a lesson on the Sun, this demonstrates the convection currents that carry hot gas from the centre to the surface of the sun.
+For a lesson on the Sun, this demonstrates the convection currents that carry hot gas (not liquid) from the centre to the surface of the sun.

 Many, separate convection cells, form the granulation patterns on the surface of the sun.